docker/docs/content/compose/environment-variables/_index.md

 {{< include "compose-eol.md" >}}

 Use environment variables to pass configuration information to containers at runtime.
 Environment variables are key-value pairs that contain data that can be used by processes running inside a Docker container.
-They are often used to configure application settings, database connection strings, API keys, and other parameters that may vary between different environments, such as development, testing, and production.
+They are often used to configure application settings and other parameters that may vary between different environments, such as development, testing, and production.

 > **Tip**
 >